Yle: Decision to close shortwave

-Parliamentary question about shortwave

 In November 2005, MP Pertti Hemmilä (N) submitted a question in parliament about Yle's plans to end the availability of shortwave bands internationally.
 In his question, Hemmilä took up the low cost of the world band radio to the consumer travelling or living abroad.
 In her response, the Minister of Transport and Communications, Susanna Huovinen (S) noted that Yle would now be available via other means, such as through satellite and the internet.
 She also underlined the fact that Yle is not under government control, but under indirect parliamentary supervision.

 Ylegate 2017

-The Council for Mass Media in Finland criticised Yleisradio for restricting news reports about Prime Minister Juha Sipilä's investments and business in 2017.
-The chief editor of Yle threatened the council by stating that the public broadcaster would resign from the council.
-Sipilä had been angry over Yle's reporting on the Talvivaara mine and Katera Steel (a company owned by Sipilä's relatives).
-Several reporters were barred by Yle's upper management from publishing news stories about the political connections between Prime Minister Juha Sipilä, the companies owned by his relatives and the state financing of the Talvivaara mine owned by Terrafame.
+The Council for Mass Media in Finland criticised Yle for restricting news reports about Prime Minister Juha Sipilä's investments and business in 2017.
+Several reporters were barred by Yle's upper management from publishing news stories about the political connections between Sipilä, the companies owned by his relatives and the state financing of the Talvivaara mine owned by Terrafame.